The Other Ants & The Grasshopper: A Fable for Becoming Human

 Sisera barged in and began giving orders.
 He thought he was in charge here.
 But Jael had her own way of doing things.
 He ordered water.
 She gave him milk, a meal, and a blanket, far more than he asked for, in fact.
 That was just her way.
 He then ordered her to stand guard and to lie if anyone came looking for him.
 And it would be the last order he ever gave.
 She was not a liar, nor was she his ally, and she certainly was not his slave.
 Jael was a lover of God, loyal to him alone, and on that day she was called to be the enforcer of his law and hammer of his justice.

-That Day the meadow was painted dark red, coloring the river as it carried the past away, and the land was finally at rest.
-Twenty years of the same dark night was buried at last and a future was born.
-It was the Dawn of a new day, for the sun had risen in all its might.
+That day, the sun rose of over a meadow that was painted dark red, coloring the river as it carried the past away, so that the land was finally at rest.
+Twenty years of the same dark night was buried at last and a future was born, a new Dawnfor the sun had risen in full strength.

 Most blessed of women is Jael: lover of God, soldier of the dawn, enemy of the dark.